 - Bulgarian SmartMS COVID-19 data set: for clinicians in Bulgaria – open now

-- MSBase COVID-19 Substudy: for reporting anywhere in the world from MSBase centres – opening soon
+- MSBase COVID-19 Substudy: for reporting anywhere in the world from MSBase centres – open now

 - OptimiseMS: Open to participating centres across UK – open now (participating centres will be sent instructions directly)

 The global data sharing initiative will bring these registries together to share COVID-19 and MS data from around the world.
 The insights we generate will be shared back with the MS community, to shape the advice we can provide to people with MS about their risk from COVID-19 and whether they should make any changes to their current MS treatments.
 By contributing information to this global initiative you will help us find answers faster and will help save lives.